doriszmr/scATD/readme.md

 - `--style_alignment_file`: Path to the bulk embedding `.npy` file used for feature distribution alignment during inference via the AdaIN mechanism (sc-bulk).
 Typically this is the same source bulk embedding used in training.
 - `--inference_only:` if only inference and not conduct evaluation. set True only conduct model inference (model deploy mode),set False conduct both model inference and evaluation (model evaluation mode).
 Note, when set False, `--label_mapping` must be specified, and a dataset with true labels (such as the example dataset) must be provided.

-🔴 Evaluation Notes: For inference results (model predictions), using a fixed FDR threshold (e.g., 0.05) will affect the binary classification threshold.
-This differs from using a default fixed probability cutoff (experiment in our papers, controlled by the `--PP_threshold` parameter).
-For different models (across drug–dataset combinations), applying a fixed FDR or a specific FDR range will lead to different probability thresholds and thus different binary predictions.
-While this changes the actual model prediction outputs, it is preferred in real-world or clinical applications where controlling the false discovery rate is crucial.
-Importantly, this adjustment does not affect AUROC or PR-AUC, as those are ranking-based metrics independent of any specific threshold.

 ### VAE_gf (BI-adain)